-Operationally, Plan expenses for the period ending December 31, 2005 were \$6.4 million.
-This total includes \$.7 million in administrative expenses, \$.4 million in refund of employee contributions and \$5.3 million in benefits paid to retired members and beneficiaries.
-A total of 1,972 City employees were participants or beneficiaries at year-end.
+Operationally, Plan expenses for the period ending December 31, 2006 were \$7.3 million.
+This total includes \$.8 million in administrative expenses, \$.4 million in refund of employee contributions and \$6.1 million in benefits paid to retired members and beneficiaries.
+A total of 1,971 City employees were participants or beneficiaries at year-end.

-The value of Plan assets, after subtracting liabilities of the Plan, was \$115,634,181 and \$106,244,443 as of December 31, 2005 and December 31, 2004, respectively.
-For the year 2005, the Plan experienced an increase in its net assets in the amount of \$9,389,738 and an investment rate of return of 8.4%.
-Total fund earnings had a third consecutive year in positive territory.
+The value of Plan assets, after subtracting liabilities of the Plan, was \$133,293,532 and \$115,634,181 as of December 31, 2006 and December 31, 2005, respectively.
+For the year 2006, the Plan experienced an increase in its net assets in the amount of \$17,659,351 and an investment rate of return of 14.1%.
+Total fund earnings had a fourth consecutive year in positive territory.
 To help assess investment performance, various indexes are employed including a Policy Index, an Actual Index, and an Equity Index.
 The Policy Index is a custom benchmark consisting of indices which are weighted based upon the asset allocation targets within the portfolio and it measures the return of the asset allocation strategy if it were implemented using passive (index) portfolios.
 The Actual Index is another custom benchmark weighted upon the allocation of each asset class within the overall structure at the beginning of each quarter.
 It measures the return of the current asset allocation, again as if it were implemented using passive (index) portfolios.
 Finally, the Equity Index is similar to the Policy Index but only includes the equity segment indexes and serves as a basis for comparison to total equity performance.

-Total Plan Investments ended the year with a gain of 8.4%, out-performing the 4.9% rate of return of the S&P 500 Index.
-Equities for the fund when measured alone achieved a return of 11.9% again exceeding the S&P 500.
+performing the 15.8% rate of return of the S&P 500 Index.
+Equities for the fund when measured alone achieved a return of 17.3 which did exceed the S&P 500.

-For the Plan year ended December 31, 2005, the System's rate of return for the one, three and ten year periods exceeded the target rate of 7.5%.
-The rates were 8.4% for the one year, 16.5% for the three year and 8.9% for the ten year averages.
-The five year rate of return underperformed owing to a few poor years being included in the average but still managing to finish with a 6.0% rate inclusive of down years.
-The historical rate of return for the plan (Since Inception of March 1989 the Plan) exceeded the anticipated return of 7.5% by 2.8%.
+For the Plan year ended December 31, 2006, the System's rate of return for the one, three, five and ten year periods exceeded the target rate of 7.5%.
+The rates were 14.1% for the one year, 11.7% for the three year, 10.0% for the five year and 8.8% for the ten year averages.
+The historical rate of return for the plan year (Since Inception of this tracking method in March 1989) exceeded the anticipated return of 7.5% by 3.0%.